 In other words, we convert feet to inches directly inside the function argument.
 When Excel evaluates the formula, this operation happens before the CONVERT function runs.
 Not quite as readable, but more compact.

 In this example the goal is to parse feet and inches out in the text strings shown in column B, and create a single numeric value for total inches.
 The challenge is that each of the two numbers is embedded in text.
 The formula can be divided into...

 The Excel CONVERT function converts a number in one measurement system to another.
 For example, you can use CONVERT to convert feet into meters, pounds into kilograms, Fahrenheit to Celsius, gallons into liters, and for many other unit...

-The Excel POWER function returns a number to a given power.
-The POWER function works like an exponent in a standard math equation.
+The Excel POWER function returns a number raised to a given power.
+The POWER function is an alternative to the exponent operator (^).

 Excel Formula Training